Skip to main content

 • If no entry exists for websites with the chosen category, a form response will create an entry

-• If an entry exists for websites with the chosen category, a form response will update the existing entry
+• If an entry exists for websites with the chosen category, a form response will create a new entry

 Leads-specific fields